 1. Learn in Short Bursts

-Homeschooling during coronavirus quarantine is plagued by many distractions, and this means that the kids will have a very short attention span.
+Home-schooling your child during the coronavirus lockdown is plagued by many distractions, and this means that the kids may have a very short attention span.
 According to Julia Hainer-Violand, and elementary school teacher and curriculum consultant, the attention span of children is between one and two minutes depending on the age of the child.

 Today most teachers use a mini-lesson concept, where they try to get the children focused for between five and ten minutes before giving them a break.
 Consequently, you need to assess your kid’s attention span to know how much studying needs to be done before taking a break.